Best 90s Country Singers – 53 Artists and Bands to Know About

 Except for Monday 1991

 Lorrie Morgan’s soulful voice and emotional delivery made her one of the top female country artists of the ’90s.
 Known for songs that dealt with heartbreak and resilience, Morgan connected deeply with her fans.
-Her personal struggles and triumphs were often reflected in her music, giving her songs a raw authenticity that resonated with listeners.

 37. Mary Chapin Carpenter